László Rátz: Biography

 He was born on 9 April 1863 in Sopron, a city in Hungary on the Austrian border, near the Lake Neusiedl/Lake Fertő.
 His father, Ágost Rátz, was a hardware merchant and ironmonger, and his mother was Emma Töpler of Danube Swabian origin.
 He graduated from the Lutheran Grammar School of Sopron in 1882.

 The courses of study for elementary and middle school the first two years are not available.
 He was a student in the Hungarian royal state grammar school, "Főreáliskola in Sopron" between 1875 and 1880, now Széchenyi István Gimnázium (Sopron).
 From 1880 to 1882 he studied at the Sopron Lutheran High School and graduated in 1882.
 From 1883 to 1887 he was a student at the University of Budapest.

 Then he attended the Science University of Budapest from 1883 to 1887.
 His university studies were at the Academy of Science in Budapest until 1887.
 He also studied philosophy at Berlin University between 4 October 1887 and 7 August 1888, and natural science at Strasbourg University from 31 October 1888.
 He worked as a practicing teacher in the Main Practising Secondary School of Budapest Science University from September 1889.
 He took his university degree specializing in mathematics and physics on 28 November 1890.

 From 1890 he was a mathematics professor at the "Budapest-Fasori Evangélikus Gimnázium", a German-speaking Lutheran High School in Városligeti fasor 17–21 in Budapest.
 Beginning 1 September 1890 he was employed as a substitute teacher.
 From 1 September 1892 until 1925, he tenured as a regular teacher.

 From 1909 to 1914, he served as director of the Gimnázium.
-One of his successors in this role was Sándor Mikola, who was school principal from 1928–1935.
+One of his successors in this role was Sándor Mikola, who was school principal from 1928 to 1935.

 Between the years of 1912–1921, he taught several students who became excellent mathematicians, physicians and chemists, including Nobel prize-winning physicist Eugene Wigner (Jenő Wigner) and mathematician and polymath John von Neumann (János Neumann).
 At the age of 11, Eugene Wigner developed an interest in mathematical problems.
 From 1915 through 1919 Wigner studied at the Gimnázium, where he and Von Neumann were taught by Rátz. von Neumann entered the Gimnázium in 1911.
 Although his father insisted he attend school at the grade level appropriate to his age, he agreed to hire private tutors to give him advanced instruction in those areas in which he had displayed an aptitude.

 Lászlo Rátz died on 30 September 1930 in Grünwald Sanatorium, a nursing home, in Budapest.